Ultra simple time series data storage

 - Finally, it is worth mentioning that apart from per-user quotas there are also per-IP quotas for all unpaid accounts, which means that bypassing quota limits by using many different emails may be more trouble than it is worth.
 Unless you're really, really cheap of course, in which case you're welcome to spend the effort :)

-Note though, that you can start sending data using a fake/throwaway email and then go to your user dashboard and change the email address without having to authenticate (which means that as long as the account is unconfirmed, the email for the account can be changed by anyone who knows or can guess what it currently is).
+Note though, that you can start sending data using a fake/throwaway email and then go to your user dashboard and change the email address without having to authenticate (which means that as long as security for the account is off, the email for the account can be changed by anyone who knows or can guess what it currently is).

 If you do the above (send time series data to pushdata.io and then change your account email) - just remember to update your API calls to use the new email, or they will stop working once the address has been changed.
-And, of course, if you confirm the account you have to start using your API key in your GETs and POSTs also, as everything from then on will require authentication.
+And, of course, if you enable security you have to start using your API key in your GETs and POSTs also, as everything from then on will require authentication.